yogeshgalav/vue-nice-validate/README.md

 formErrors['email'] = 'This email is already registered.
 Please Login.';
 ...
 ```
-//TO DO

 ### Validate components with no id attribute
 In most cases vue components pass id attribute or id props, this you can check by inspecting HTML elements in your browser
-but if you have a component with no id atrribute then you can pass it via validation-id or argument
+but if you have a component with no id atrribute then you can pass it via validate-id prop.
+If both are not present you will get console error.